 Source: EyeNet Magazine, November 2007.

-LASIK surgeons are aware of universal adverse effects and long term issues of LASIK, but this information is not fully disclosed to patients.
+LASIK surgeons are aware of universal adverse effects and long term consequences of LASIK, but this information is not fully disclosed to patients prior to Lasik.

 Inaccurate intraocular pressure measurement after LASIK

-Refractive surgery alters corneal thickness and biomechanical properties.
+Refractive surgery alters corneal thickness and biomechanical properties of the cornea.
 Consequently, the measurement of intraocular pressure (IOP) is inaccurate after LASIK.
-IOP measurement is critical in the diagnosis of glaucoma.
+IOP measurement is critical in the diagnosis of ocular hypertension and glaucoma risk.
 Patients who have had LASIK may lose vision due to undiagnosed glaucoma.

 Problems with cataract surgery after LASIK

-Everyone will develop cataracts, including patients who have had LASIK and other forms of refractive surgery.
+Everyone will develop cataracts if they live long enough, including patients who have had LASIK and other forms of refractive eye surgery.
 Cataract surgery involves removal of the natural lens inside the eye and implantation of an artifical intraocular lens (IOL).
-The altered corneal shape after LASIK results in inaccurate power calculation of the implant.
-This means that LASIK patients' vision will be out of focus after cataract surgery, and exposes patients to increased risk of repeat surgeries.
+The altered corneal shape after LASIK results in inaccurate measurement of the intraocular lens power for cataract surgery.
+This means that patients who have LASIK surgery and later develop cataracts may be right back in glasses after cataract surgery -- or worse, subjected to the inherent risks of multiple corrective surgeries.
+Moreover, studies have found that Lasik patients undergo cataract surgery 10 – 15 years earlier than people who have not had previous eye surgery, which suggests that Lasik may lead to early cataracts.

 Progressive loss of corneal cells (keratocytes) after LASIK

-Peer-reviewed medical studies have shown a persistent decrease in corneal cells (keratocytes) after LASIK.
-Doctors speculate that this loss might lead to long-term, sight-threatening complications.
+Published medical studies have shown a persistent decrease in corneal cells (keratocytes) after LASIK.
+Doctors speculate that this loss might lead to long-term problems.

 Long-term corneal nerve damage after LASIK

-Corneal nerves responsible for tear production are destroyed during LASIK.
-Confocal microscopy examinations of post-LASIK corneas show the reduction in corneal nerves after LASIK persists for years.
-To date, no study at any time point has found that corneal nerves fully recover after LASIK.
+Corneal nerves responsible for tear production are severed and destroyed during LASIK.
+Microscopic examinations of post-LASIK corneas show the reduction in corneal nerves after LASIK persists for years.
+No study at any time point has found that corneal nerves fully recover after LASIK to normal densities and patterns.
+Damaged nerves may lead to chronic dry eyes and/or intractable corneal neuropathic pain.

 Increased risk of eye infections